lucidrains/marge-pytorch/README.md

 ## Sampling

-You can sample from the decoder with the following instructoins
+You can sample from the decoder with the following instructions

 ```python
 # some random evidence from the dataset